thedges/PSBulkAction/README.md

      - <b>Visualforce Page Name</b> - set exactly to 'PSBulkActionHandler'
    - Next we need to modify the actual table component SAQL.
 Select the table component and click the pencil icon that pops up below it.
    - In top-right of next screen, select the SAQL edit option/button.
-   - Lastly, we need to edit the SAQL code to include a comment line that will tell the bulk editor component which configuration setting (created in step #3) to use.
+   - Lastly, edit the SAQL code to include a comment line that will tell the bulk editor component which configuration setting (created in step #3) to use.
 Edit the table component SAQL to create a comment line as the first row.
 The comment line should be in the form
    '--bulkconfig=<configuration_name>'.
 An example is below,

    ![alt text](https://github.com/thedges/PSBulkAction/blob/master/PSBulkAction-SAQL.png "SAQL")

+That's it!
+You should now be able to perform bulk editing on your table component and perform custom field edits, chatter posts and task creations.

 <b>Dependency:</b> Install the [LightningStrike.io](https://github.com/thedges/Lightning-Strike) package first.